Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Make It Real

 Jaskirat shares with friends and gets honest feedback.
-Mid-course checkpoint — every student presents their work-in-progress and learns from real reactions.
+Mid-course checkpoint: every student presents their work-in-progress, learns from real reactions, and uses debugging patterns when the tools go sideways.

 Session 5